cyjseagull/FISCO-BCOS-DOC-1/en/docs/manual/console.md

 }
 ```
 ### **setSystemConfigByKey**
 To run setSystemConfigByKey to set the system configuration in key-value pairs.
-The currently system configuration supports `tx_count_limit` and `tx_gas_limit`.
+The currently system configuration supports `tx_count_limit`, `tx_gas_limit`, `rpbft_epoch_sealer_num` and `rpbft_epoch_block_num`.
 The key name of these two configuration can be complemented by the tab key:

 * tx_count_limit: block maximum number of packaged transactions
 * tx_gas_limit: The maximum number of gas allowed to be consumed
+* rpbft_epoch_sealer_num: RPBFT system configuration, the number of consensus nodes selected in a consensus epoch
+* rpbft_epoch_block_num: RPBFT system configuration, number of blocks generated in one consensus epoch

 Parameters: